kasbuunk/llm-bucket/prompt.md

 ## 4. Sacred TDD Cycle (Follow Religiously)

+> **Always adhere strictly to the Sacred TDD Cycle.**
+> Do not proceed with implementation until you have written a failing test that conditions the new feature or change.
+> Before starting coding, run the test suite to confirm the new test fails (Red).
+> Only then, implement the minimum code to make the test pass (Green).
+> Finally, refactor the code for clarity and quality, ensuring all tests still pass.
+> Repeat this cycle for every feature, bug fix, or refactor.

 1. **Red**
    - Collaboratively write a **single failing test** for the next small increment.
    - Confirm it fails for the right reason.